BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 *“Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.” - Robert C. Martin*

 Rephrasing Robert Martin, one should not neglect readability of their code in favor of convenience of writing it.
-Today we'll see how Initialization with Literals technique can be used to build more expressible and richer APIs.
+In this post we'll see how *Initialization with Literals* can help us building more expressible and richer APIs.

 ### Explaining Initialization with Literals

-Swift has a family of `ExprissibleByLiteral` protocols that allows structs, classes and enums to be initialized using some literal, ex. array, string, integer etc.
+Swift has a family of `ExprissibleByLiteral` protocols that allow structs, classes and enums to be initialized using a *literal*.

+*Literal* is a notation for representing a fixed *value* in source code.
+Such notations as integers, floating-point numbers, strings, booleans and characters are literals.
+Literals are not limited to atomic values.
+The compound objects like array and dictionary fall within the scope of this definition as well.

+{% highlight swift linenos %}
+let a = 1
+{% endhighlight %}

+Here, *1* is an integer *literal* that is used to initialize a constant *a*.

+*Literals* are the essential blocks of the code and implementing shorthands for them makes your code more clean and direct.

-For instance, the standard library integer and floating-point types conform to `ExpressibleByIntegerLiteral` protocol, thus can be initialized with an integer literal:
+Examine how conformance to `ExpressibleByIntegerLiteral` protocol of integer and floating-point types from Swift Standard Library allows both of them to be initialized with an integer literal:

 {% highlight swift linenos %}